benjaminy/Charcoal/Documentation/2019/extending_grossman_analogy.md

 It might be better to have an atomic block for async functions to let the programmer enforce atomicity wherever they see fit.
 My own wild-n-crazy crack at doing this in JavaScript is [here](https://github.com/benjaminy/atomicable).

+A bit of analogy-related speculation: In his essay, Dan claims that "Delimiting critical sections is a fundamentally difficult application-specific challenge with — by definition — no analogue in sequential programming."
+I'm not so sure, though.
+I think critical section size might be analogous to functional-style versus imperative-style state updates.
+In imperative-style updates the value at some location is changed.
+This doesn't cause system-level memory bugs like use-after-free, but it can certainly cause logic bugs if some other code was assuming that the value at that location wouldn't change.
+On the other hand functional-style updates allocate a new location for the new value.
+This has the potential to create a different kind of logic bug if code was written with the assumption that state updates would show up as value changes in some particular location.
+My speculation here is that imperative-style is analogous to smaller critical sections and functional-style is analogous to bigger critical sections.

 My other beef with async functions is that I think they get the default wrong regarding spawning asynchronous flows versus regular blocking function calls.
 What I mean by this is that most (by a pretty hefty margin) calls to async functions in the most popular JavaScript and C# repos on github are immediately `await`ed.